devProgOussou/devProgOussou/README.md

 # 💫 About Me:
-🔭 I'm currently working on an e-learning application and ecommerce mciroservice app.
+🔭 I'm currently working on an e-learning application and ecommerce microservice app.

 ## 🌐 Socials: